 - Dribbling down the line and crossing the ball in near the 6 yard box or end line

-- Lazy Attacking Players (Forwards/Mids) who don’t defend leave the Defenders out numbered.
-The Forwards are the 1st line of defense and when they don’t pressure the other teams defenders who have the ball it’s not fair to the midfielders and defenders.
+- Lazy Attacking Players (Forwards/Mids) who don’t defend leave the Defenders outnumbered.
+The Forwards are the 1st line of defense.
+When they don’t pressure the other teams defenders who have the ball, it’s not fair to the midfielders and defenders.
 So the WHOLE Team is a defensive Unit and must work together when the other team has the ball.

 - Defenders or Mids lose an easy ball and cause a counter attack